transdigiware/blockchain/howto/ibp-console-build-network.md

 1. On the **Nodes** page, click **Add ordering service**.
 2. Make sure the option to **Create** an ordering service is selected.
 Then click **Next**.
 3. Give your ordering service a **Display name** of `Ordering Service` and, if in a paid cluster, choose whether you want your ordering service to have one node (sufficient for testing) or five nodes (good for production).
-Choose **one node**.
-And do not choose to use an external CA. This is an advanced option.
-For the purpose of this tutorial, do not choose to use an external CA for your ordering service, though if you want more information, see [Using certificates from an external CA](#ibp-console-build-network-third-party-ca).
+Choose **one node** .
+For the purpose of this tutorial, do not choose the Advanced option to use an external CA for your ordering service, though if you want more information, see [Using certificates from an external CA](#ibp-console-build-network-third-party-ca).
 Click **Next**.
 4. On the next panel, select `Ordering Service CA` as your CA. Then, select the **enroll ID** for the node identity that you created for your ordering service from the drop-down list, `OS1`, and enter the associated **secret**, `OS1pw`.
 Then, select your MSP, `Ordering Service MSP` from the drop-down list.
 5. The next side panel asks for TLS CA information.
 When you created the CA, a TLS CA was created alongside it.
 This CA is used to create certificates for the secure communication layer for nodes.
 Therefore, select the **enroll ID** for the ordering service identity that you created from the drop-down list, `OS1`, and enter its associated **secret**, `OS1pw`.
 The **TLS Certificate Signing Request (CSR) hostname** is an option available to advanced users who want specify a custom domain name that can be used to address the ordering service endpoint.
 Custom domain names are not a part of this tutorial, so leave the **TLS CSR hostname** blank for now.
 6. If you are using a paid cluster, on  the next panel, you have the opportunity to configure resource allocation for the node.
 For purposes of this tutorial, you can accept all the defaults and click **Next**.
 The selections you make here are applied to all five ordering nodes.
 If you want to learn more about how to allocate resources in {{site.data.keyword.cloud_notm}} for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
 7. The **Associate identity** step allows you to choose an admin for your ordering service.
-Select `Ordering Service MSP Admin` as before and click **Next**.
+Select `Ordering Service MSP Admin  ` as before and click **Next**.
 8. Review the Summary page and click **Add ordering service**.

 **Task: Create an ordering service**